Pathgate News - Special Features

 Personally, whenever Sifu Rinpoche joined Holiness on our travel, we worked together, ate together, received many teachings and empowerments together.
 Spending time around Holiness was always very special family moment for all of us.
 We were and still are one family in a single mandala.
 That is the reason why we still keep contact all these times.

-Question: We’ve heard that His Holiness acknowledged Sifu Rinpoche as a Dorje Lopen.
+Question: We’ve heard that His Holiness acknowledged Sifu Rinpoche as a Dorje Lopon.
 Could you explain a little bit about what that means, and the story of how that happened.

-The biggest Dorje Lopen is Holiness himself; he is our Dorje Lopen.
-Dorje Lopen is like a representative of Guru Padmasambhava.
-You can address Dorje Lopen as His Holiness, Kyabje or Rinpoche.
-Dorje Lopen are titles usually given to those who displayed signs of accomplishment after having completed the three years retreat.
-There are also Dorje Lopen who has not entered three years retreat but displayed similar signs of accomplishment as that of Dorje Lopen who has completed three year retreat.
-Dorje Lopen are authorised to perform different Buddhist rituals such as giving empowerment and teaching.
-Sifu Rinpoche was given the title Dorje Lopen, which means he has the responsibility to give teaching and guidance to his students.
+The biggest Dorje Lopon is Holiness himself; he is our Dorje Lopon.
+Dorje Lopon is like a representative of Guru Padmasambhava.
+You can address Dorje Lopon as His Holiness, Kyabje or Rinpoche.
+Dorje Lopon are titles usually given to those who displayed signs of accomplishment after having completed the three years retreat.
+There are also Dorje Lopon who has not entered three years retreat but displayed similar signs of accomplishment as that of Dorje Lopon who has completed three year retreat.
+Dorje Lopon are authorised to perform different Buddhist rituals such as giving empowerment and teaching.
+Sifu Rinpoche was given the title Dorje Lopon, which means he has the responsibility to give teaching and guidance to his students.

 Question: Could you share some advice about our daily life as monks and nuns?